 Ivanhoé Cambridge, a Canadian real estate company, is a unit of Caisse de dépôt et placement du Québec or CDPQ, which manages Quebec’s public and parapublic pension plans.
-It became a household name among REIT investors when it acquired a stake in ARA LOGOS Logistics Trust (ALOG) in 2021.
+It became almost a household name among investors when it acquired a stake in ARA LOGOS Logistics Trust (ALOG).

-Back in November 2020, when ALOG raised funds for a transformational acquisition from its then sponsor LOGOS, Ivanhoé Cambridge held a stake in two of the funds ALOG was about to acquire.
+In November 2020, when ALOG raised funds for a transformational acquisition from its then-sponsor Logos, Ivanhoé Cambridge held a stake in two of the funds ALOG was about to acquire.
 As part of the transaction, ALOG issued $70 million worth of new units to Ivanhoé Cambridge, which in turn became a major unitholder in ALOG.
-ESR-REIT acquired ALOG in 2022 to form ESR-LOGOS REIT or E-LOG.
+In 2022, ESR-REIT acquired ALOG and it became ESR-LOGOS REIT or E-LOG.

 Traditional and non-traditional real estate

-In a report dated Jan 18 based on a recent survey, ANREV (Asian Association for Investors in Non-Listed Real Estate Vehicles) says: “The residential sector has become the most preferred sector for institutional investors with 83% of the respondents indicating they will invest in the sector in 2023.
+In a report dated Jan 18 based on a recent survey, the Asian Association for Investors in Non-Listed Real Estate Vehicles (ANREV) says: “The residential sector has become the most preferred sector for institutional investors, with 83% of the respondents indicating they will invest in the sector in 2023.
 The residential sector moves ahead of the industrial/ logistics sector at second place (76%), followed by the office sector in third (72%).
-While interest in the industrial/ logistics and office sector remains high, the drop in preference for these sectors may reflect an adjustment in investors' investment preference with a structural shift towards the residential sector.”
+While interest in the industrial/ logistics and office sectors remains high, the drop in preference for these sectors may reflect an adjustment in investors’ investment preference with a structural shift towards the residential sector.”

-“Like all institutional investors, we are thinking about what is changing in the way assets are being used in the aftermath of Covid, and how work-from-home (WFH) will affect use of office.
+“Like all institutional investors, we are thinking about what is changing in the way assets are being used in the aftermath of Covid, and how work-from-home will affect use of offices.
 Are people coming back to the CBD?”
 Agethen wonders.

 Anecdotal evidence points to actual occupancy at Singapore office buildings at around 50% to 60% compared to committed occupancy rates of well over 90%.